Dates for 2023

-Sunday 25th September – Loos Parade at Connaught House.
+Sunday 24th September – Loos Sunday.

-Sunday 13th November – Remembrance Sunday.
+Sunday 12th November – Remembrance Sunday.

 CALENDAR OF ANNUAL EVENTS:

-In either May or June (usually), the Annual General Meeting (AGM) of the Regimental Association is held and this is followed by the Annual Lunch.
+In either May (usually), the Annual General Meeting (AGM) of the Regimental Association is held and this is followed by the Annual Lunch.
 All members are welcome to attend the AGM and join the luncheon.

 On Loos Sunday in September (the nearest Sunday to 25th September), we remember the outstanding courage that the Regiment displayed during the Great War, and in particular when men of the London Irish showed their character and determination at the Battle of Loos in 1915.

 There is a Parade at Connaught House on Remembrance Sunday.
 In addition, the Field of Remembrance outside Westminster Abbey includes a section remembering men of the London Irish Rifles and we attend the opening ceremony on the preceding Thursday.